 On April 11, 2007, we formed GSC Investment Funding LLC ("GSC Funding"), a wholly owned consolidated subsidiary of the Company, through which we entered into a revolving securitized credit facility (the "Revolving Facility") with Deutsche Bank AG, as administrative agent, under which we may borrow up to \$100 million.
 A significant percentage of our total assets have been pledged under the Revolving Facility to secure our obligations thereunder.
 Under the Revolving Facility, funds are borrowed from or through certain lenders at prevailing commercial paper rates or, if the commercial paper market is at any time unavailable, at prevailing LIBOR rates, plus 0.70% payable monthly.
-As of May 31, 2009, there was \$57.8 million outstanding under the Revolving Facility and the Company continues to be in compliance with all of the limitations and requirements of the Revolving Facility.
-As of February 28, 2009, there was \$59.0 million outstanding under the Revolving Facility.
-For the three months ended May 31, 2009 and May 31, 2008, we recorded \$0.6 and \$0.8 million of interest expense and \$71,320 and \$44,447 of amortization of deferred financing costs related to the Revolving Facility, respectively, and the interest rates during the quarter on the outstanding borrowings ranged from 4.52% to 4.73%.
+As of August 31, 2009, there was \$49.6 million outstanding under the Revolving Facility.
+For the three and six months ended August 31, 2009, we recorded \$0.8 and \$1.4 million of interest expense and \$0.6 million of amortization of deferred financing costs related to the Revolving Facility, respectively, and the interest rates during the quarter on the outstanding borrowings ranged from 4.37% to 9.25%.
+For the three and six months ended August 31, 2008, we recorded \$0.6 and \$1.4 million of interest expense and \$44,447 and \$88,894 of amortization of deferred financing costs related to the Revolving Facility, respectively, and the interest rates during the quarter on the outstanding borrowings ranged from 3.31% to 4.44%.